aksenov/mybuild/README.md

 MyBuild is the addon for Elder Scrolls Online (elderscrollsonline.com).
 It allows to view all build parameters in one window.

 ## ESOUI text
 Finally!
-All characters build information in one place.
-With ESO addon MyBuild you can take just one screenshot, publish it on forums and all can see your build.
-Also, you can change your equipment and skills to see how your character's parameters change.
+All character's build information in one place.
+With new add-on "My Build", you can take just one screenshot then publish it on forums and everyone will see your entire perfect (or may be strange) build.
+Also, you can adjust your equipment, stats and skills to see how your character's parameters are changing.

-You can show information window with chat command /mybuild, or you can bind the hotkey to toggle it.
+The information window will be displayed with chat command /mybuild, or you can bind the hotkey to toggle it.

-If you like my addon, you can (feed the cat) donate some game gold to my little khajiit R'Sharr on EU Server.
+If you like my add-on, you can (feed the cat) donate some game gold to my little khajiit R'Sharr on EU Server.